canonical/ubuntu-core-docs/docs/en/serial-vault.md

 1. Click Save.
 The list of models and signing keys displays, including this new one.

-## Creating a Model
+## Creating a model

-You need to create a Model.
+You need to create a model.
 This corresponds to the model previously used when building an image.
 (Every system has a model.)
 At runtime, the system sends the model to the Serial Vault, which uses it to authenticate the system before generating a serial assertion.

 The model contains key data that must exactly match data in the model in the deployed system, including:

  - brand-id: this is the account-id of the Brand SSO account
  - model name